Your MBA Round 2 Application Status Check

 7. Are my letters of recommendation strong enough?

-One of the most overlooked areas of the application is the letters of recommendation.
-Even if your recommenders are not comfortable sharing their letters, there are steps you should take to ensure quality.
-It is important to go over your complete story with your recommenders so that they can write letters that help to corroborate that story.
+It’s important to go over your whole story with your recommenders so that they can write letters that help to corroborate that story.
 If your goals or story have changed as you moved through the application phase, make sure to update your recommenders.

 Looking for step-by-step guidance?
-Our mba.com Full-Time MBA Application Guide provides you with exclusive, insider advice to conquering every aspect of the MBA admissions process, including telling your story, your MBA resume, admissions essays, and letters of recommendation.
+Our MBA Application Guide provides you with exclusive, insider advice to conquering every aspect of the MBA admissions process, including telling your story, your MBA resume, admissions essays, and letters of recommendation.
 Get the free guide now!

 About Personal MBA Coach